 This Bangkok Temple Guide is just a small selection of some of the most important as well as the most impressive temples you could ever wish to visit on your travels.
 There are close to a thousand temples scattered around this sprawling and chaotic city.
 Far too many to visit on any one occasion.
 And speaking of temples, did you know there are approximately thirty thousand temples throughout Thailand.

-On account of the limited or restricted time you may have to spend in Bangkok, I've compiled a detailed list of what is perhaps some of the best known temples you may want to visit.
-Simply click on the any one of the links to read and see each temple in much more detail.
+On account of the limited or restricted time you may have to spend in Bangkok, I've compiled a detailed list of what is perhaps some of the best-known temples you may want to visit.
+Simply click on any one of the links to read and see each temple in much more detail.

 Most temples you'll come across in Bangkok are contained within what is referred as a Wat Complex.
 Allow me to explain.
 A Wat is basically a collection of buildings and structures within an enclosure that serve various purposes.
 Examples of this can be seen in monasteries, temples, chedi, wihans, bots, mondops and so forth.
 The structural style and layout of a Wat Complex may vary considerably, but follow the same basic principles as do the functions of the buildings.

-A Mondop is basically a square-shaped structure topped with either a cruciform roof as is easily recognized at Wat Benchamabophit or a spire as can be seen at Wat Phra Keaw.
+A Mondop is basically a square-shaped structure topped with either a cruciform roof as is easily recognised at Wat Benchamabophit or a spire as can be seen at Wat Phra Kaew.
 The edifice contains an object of worship or sacred texts.

 A Chedi is a solid structure encasing a relic of a Buddha such as a fragment of bone, a sample of hair or ashes from a past king.
 Many of these structures are gilded in gold as seen on the Golden Mount.

 is, without a doubt the most visited temple complex in Bangkok.
 Occupying

 an enormous enclosed area and containing Wat Phra Kaew within its

 grounds, the compound was for many, many years a self-sufficient city